Enerlytic-Ray/Enerlytic-airline-satisfaction-ml-pipeline/README.md

 ### 🧩 **1.
 Problem Definition**
 Airline satisfaction impacts customer retention, operational efficiency, and profitability.
-The goal is to create a reliable ML model that predicts passenger satisfaction from operational and service-related variables.
+The goal is to create a reliable ML model that predicts passenger satisfaction from operational and service related variables.

 ### 🧠 **2.
 Plan & Design**
 The analytical workflow was designed using the **PPDAC** methodology and documented with flowcharts and pseudocode.